Multiscale-Genomics/mg-process-fastq/README.md

 # Whole Genome Bisulfite Sequencing (WGBS) Data Processing
 A set of scripts that can get run on the COMPS infrastructure to convert the paired FastQ data for WGBS into the matching wig, ATCGmap and CGmap files.

+## Process
+* FASTQ and assemblies are downloaded
+* BSseeker2 filters the reads to remove low quality reads
+* FASTQ files are split
+* BSseeker2 uses BOWTIE2 to align the reads to the genomes
+* Bam files are sorted and merged.
+* BSseeker2 then calls the methylation regions

 ## Code
 ### Filter the FastQ files